iPsychonaut/EGAP/README.md

 5. **Quality Assessments & Classification**
    - Runs BUSCO/Compleasm on two lineages for completeness.
-   - Runs Quast for contiguity (N50, contig count, etc.).
+   - Runs QUAST for contiguity (N50, contig count, etc.).
    - Classifies assemblies as **AMAZING**, **GREAT**, **OK**, or **POOR**.

 Optimized for fungal genomes, EGAP is adaptable to other organisms by adjusting lineages and references.